Moskstraumen: Description and mechanism

 Moskenstraumen maelstrom from a NASA satellite image near Lofoten.
 Grey and blue-grey colors indicate rough seas.

 Moskstraumen is located between the Lofoten Point of the island of Moskenesøya (in Moskenes Municipality) and the small island of Mosken in Værøy Municipality.
-It involves strong tidal currents flowing through the shallows between these islands and the Atlantic Ocean and the deep Vestfjorden, creating eddies and whirlpools, the largest one having a diameter of some 40–50 m and inducing surface water ripples up to 1 m in amplitude.
+It involves strong tidal currents flowing through the shallows between these islands and the Atlantic Ocean and the deep Vestfjorden, creating large, weak eddies and small whirlpools.
+In 1986, the Norwegian Hydrographic Service published a pilot book saying that currents could reach strengths of 5 metres per second, although a 1997 study found a maximum strength of 3 m/s and ship-based measurements in 1999 measured currents of 1.7 m/s.

 Coat of arms since 1986 for Moskenes Municipality, a stylized view of Moskstraumen.

-The currents are about 8 km wide and suck in various small microorganisms, thereby attracting fish and fishing boats, which could be in danger even in modern times.
+The currents are about 8 km wide and suck in various small organisms, thereby attracting fish and fishing boats, which could be in danger even in modern times.
 The flow currents are strongest around July–August.
 They can be clearly seen from a plane or the nearby 601 m tall Lofotodden Hill on Moskenesøya.
 There are regular tourist boat trips between Moskenesøya and Værøya.

 Moskstraumen is created as a result of a combination of several factors, including tides, strong local winds, position of the Lofoten and the underwater topography; unlike most other major maelstroms, such as Saltstraumen, Gulf of Corryvreckan, Naruto whirlpools, Old Sow whirlpool, and Skookumchuck Narrows, it is located in the open sea rather than in a strait or channel.
 Tides have an amplitude of about 4 metres and are semi-diurnal at Lofoten, meaning that they rise twice a day; they are the major contribution to Moskstraumen.
 Tides are combined with the northerly Norwegian Sea currents and with storm-induced flow to result in a significant stream, with a reported speed varying between the sources from about 11 to 20 km/h and above.
 This flow occurs at the significant depths of about 500 m.
 It then meets a ridge of only about 20 m deep (other sources say 40–60 m)) at the chain of Moskenesøya, Mosken, and Værøy islands that causes an upward movement and eddies around the island edges.